 When a rash occurs on an area of skin that has been exposed to the sun and the diagnosis is not clear, doctors may do skin patch tests and reaction reproduction tests that involve exposure to UV light (phototesting) when the person is not using any drugs that cause photosensitivity reactions.
 These tests may help clarify which type of photosensitivity reaction may be the cause.

 All people should avoid excessive sun exposure, but people who are sensitive to sunlight due to any cause should be especially careful and wear protective clothes, avoid sunlight as much as possible, and use sunscreens regularly.
 If possible, any drugs or chemicals that could cause photosensitivity should be discontinued after consulting with a doctor.

 People with polymorphous light eruption or photosensitivity caused by systemic lupus erythematosus should be seen by a doctor and sometimes benefit from treatment with corticosteroids applied to the skin or hydroxychloroquine or corticosteroids taken by mouth.
-Occasionally, people can be desensitized to the effects of sunlight by gradually increasing their exposure to UV light (see Sidebar 1: Phototherapy: Using Ultraviolet Light to Treat Skin Disorders).
+Occasionally, people with this problem can be desensitized to the effects of sunlight by gradually increasing their exposure to UV light (see Sidebar 1: Phototherapy: Using Ultraviolet Light to Treat Skin Disorders).

 Last full review/revision August 2014 by Robert J. MacNeal, MD